 Hestra Fall Line Ski Gloves

-We’re not saying that women necessarily feel cold more than male skiers, although many might agree if we did, but not only is the Fall Line 3 Finger a superbly warm glove/mitt hybrid, but it’s also available in women-specific fit.
+Hestra are famous for building tough ski gloves that last the course, even if they're not cheap.
+We’re not saying that women necessarily feel cold more than male skiers, but the Fall Line 3 Finger is one of a handful of gloves here that's available in women's-specific fit.

 The broad concept here is that the grouping of the three fingers together in a mitt keeps them warm, while the index and thumb finger are free to be as dexterous as you might need to be.
 There is some truth to this, although it’s equally easy to flip it around, and complain that dexterity vs gloves is compromised, and you get a cold index finger - ultimately, the choice is yours.